Assassination of Henri I, Duke of Guise: Loose ends

-The government of Champagne was made vacant by the death of Guise, and the king appointed Louis de Gonzague, Duke of Nevers to the role.
+The government of Champagne was made vacant by the death of Guise, and the King appointed Louis de Gonzague, Duke of Nevers to the role.
 He accepted on 18 January 1589, on the condition that the office be formally granted to his son Charles de Gonzague, while he would exercise the de facto responsibilities of the office.
-Mayenne, taking leadership for the ligueurs, appointed the captive prince of Joinville, son of the late duke to the office.
-Due to his captivity, ligueur authority over Champagne would be represented by the two lieutenant-generals Rosne and Saint-Paul.
+Mayenne, taking leadership for the League, appointed the captive Prince of Joinville, son of the late duke to the office.
+Due to his captivity, League authority over Champagne would be represented by the two lieutenant-generals Chrétien de Savigny and Antoine de Saint-Paul.